ln-komandur/ESP32/Installing Eclipse IDE for C++ Developers on Linux.md

 ' | sudo tee /usr/share/applications/eclipse.desktop # Create a desktop icon for Eclipse-IDE
 ```

-Now add the current user to the 'dialout' group with

-`sudo usermod -a -G dialout $USER`
+## Allow dialout

-Only the above will let this user write to the USB port to which the ESP32 (or any other microcontroller board like Arduino) will be connected for flashing
+Add identified users to the `dialout` group.
+Only then will those users be allowed to write to the (USB) port to which the ESP32 (or any other microcontroller board like Arduino) will be connected for flashing

-Logout and Log back in.
-Or restart the system with `shutdown -r now`
+`sudo usermod -a -G dialout $USER # Adds the super-user who is also the current user to the dialout group`

+`sudo usermod -a -G dialout <named-user> # Adds the named-user who is NOT the current user to the dialout group`
+__Note:__ The above command will allow any named non super-user to also use the Espressif-IDE without any issues from their own login

+`shutdown -r now # Reboot or reinitiate the session (logout and log back in)`

+`id -Gn # Check that the logged in user is a member of the dialout group`

 ### Start Eclipse